mara004/pikepdf/docs/topics/overlays.rst

 By default, ``add_overlay`` encapsulates the existing content stream in a way that ensures the transformation matrix is first reset, since this behavior aligns with user expectations.
 This adds a ``q/Q`` pair to (push/pop graphics stack) to existing content streams.
-To disable this (usually) behavior use ``push_stack=False``.
+To disable this (usually wanted) behavior use ``push_stack=False``.